www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t30-deploy-tests.md

 # Weekly deploy tests.
+* The issue number is [\#30](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/30).
+# Task Description
+Here manual or semiautomated tests are maintained and their results processed.
-Tests are executed on servers in order to ensure, that the software works on different CPUs.
+Some tests are executed on servers in order to ensure, that the software works on different CPUs or computer types.
-The issue number is [\#30](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/30).
 # Services
 * Check [daily full test on network hub](https://codeberg.org/splitcells-net/net.splitcells.network.hub/actions).
 * Execute `net.splitcells.network.deploy.build.sh`.